c2lang/documentation/documentation/docs/introduction/evolution.md

 In C, the compiler is called separately for each .c file and asked to parse and analyse it, then generate the object code.
-Afterwards, all object files are linked into an executable or library.
+Afterwards, all object files are linked into an executable or a library.

-In C2, all files are first parsed, then all files are analysed in successive passes.
+In C2, all files are first parsed, then analysed in successive passes.
-Only if there are no errors, is code generation started.
+Only when there are no errors is the code generation started.

 The code generation (and optimization) steps require a lot of time.
 So if you have 100 C source files and the 99th file has a syntax error, the compiler has to go through a lot of work before showing the diagnostic.
-In C2 it would only take very little time.
+In C2 it only takes very little time.
 So during development, developers never have to wait for diagnostic messages.

 ### compilation per target, not file
-One feature the integrated build system offers, is an easy way for developers to have control over how their code is built.
+One feature the integrated build system offers is an easy way for developers to have control over how their code is built.
 Traditionally, C programs are compiled as follows:
 ![ansic](build_ansic.svg)
-So each source file in turned into an LLVM module (IR code).
+So each source file is turned into an LLVM module (IR code).
 The LLVM module is the scope for the optimization pass.
-Then object code is generated (.o file).
-So the optimizer passes only get a single piece of the puzzle each time.
+Then object code is generated (the **.o** file), which means the optimizer passes only get a single piece of the puzzle each time.

 In C2 the developer can choose between 2 modes: single module or multiple modules.
 In multi-modules mode (the default), all source files within the same C2 module are